Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

 \section{Numerical results}

-In this section, Heston PDE is solved numerically for different types of options to show the accuracy and efficiency of the SIPG method.
+In this section, we present numerical results for European and American options to show the accuracy and efficiency of our numerical schemes.
+All simulations are performed on a Windows 10 machine with a processor Intel Core i7, 2.5 GHz and 8 GB RAM using MATLAB R2014.

-As the first test example, we consider European call options for which semi-analytical solutions can be obtained.
-The second test example is the convection dominated European call option pricing model solved by the adaptive dGFEM.
-It is widely known that Heston PDE can be viewed as convection-dominated for low volatilities; the numerical solutions exhibit oscillations around $v\approx 0.$ In the case of European call options, the Heston PDE becomes convection dominated especially for high foreign interest rates.
-We show also the performance of the SIPG discretization with Rannacher smoothing in time for butterfly and digital options with more non-smooth initial data than the European option.
+In the first problem, we test the numerical convergence orders of our schemes for Heston model with a given true solution.
+As the second test example, we consider European call options for which semi-analytical solutions can be obtained.
+The third test example is the convection dominated European call option pricing model solved by the adaptive dGFEM.
+It is widely known that the Heston model can be viewed as a convection dominated PDE for low volatility; the numerical solutions exhibit oscillations around $v\approx 0.$ In the case of European call options, the Heston model is convection dominated especially for high foreign interest rates.
+Next, we show the performance of the SIPG discretization with Rannacher smoothing in time for digital options with more non-smooth initial data than the European option.
+Moreover, we solve numerical examples with American put options with the preconditioned PSOR method, and finally, we compare dGFEM with the RBF method \cite{Mollapourasl19}.